Covariant energy-momentum and an uncertainty principle for general relativity

-At this point, we consider what is the minimum modification that we can make to (\ref{Eq1}) that would render an expression with wholly covariant elements for energy-momentum distributions including the contribution from gravity in the case of \textit{arbitrary} systems, systems that may have intrinsic time-dependence, while incorporating the demand that its energy component reduce to (\ref{Eq1}) \footnote{ That is apart from a necessary multiplicative factor of $t$, the time interval that it is being observed. } in the case of a bounded stationary distribution.
-As a minimum, we must change to a \textit{spacetime} integral (i.e. replace $d^3x$ with $d^4x$) to have a \textit{proper} volume element.
+At this point, we consider what minimum modification we can make to (\ref{Eq1}) that would render an expression with wholly covariant elements for energy-momentum distributions, including the contribution from gravity.
+We seek the modification that would cover \textit{arbitrary} systems, systems that may have intrinsic time-dependence, while incorporating the demand that its energy component reduce to (\ref{Eq1}) \footnote{ That is apart from a necessary multiplicative factor of $t$, the time interval that it is being observed. } in the case of a bounded stationary distribution.
+As a minimum, we must change to a \textit{spacetime} integral (i.e. replace $d^3x$ with $d^4x$) to incorporate a \textit{proper} volume element.
 As well, we must replace the $R_0^0$ component with the \textit{complete} Ricci tensor in the integrand to have covariant elements.
-We designate the resulting structure $E_i^k$, \footnote{ While the integral is not a tensor and hence is not ``covariant'' in the sense that physicists use the term (see however below regarding the manner in which mathematicians interpret ``covariant tensors''), it is emphasized that a change in coordinates changes the integral in a uniquely determined manner.
-Indeed this is the most that could be expected for such a measure over an extended distribution.
-As an explicit example of the uniquely determined transformed expression, consider the $x^1$ component of linear momentum in frame $A$ and its transformation: Its density in frame $A$ is $R_0^1$.
-The total spacetime $x^1$ value is its integral over proper spacetime volume.
-We find its unique value in frame $A'$ as follows: The local density in $A'$ is $ R_0^{1'}= (R_i^k)(\partial{x^i}/\partial{x'^0})(\partial{x'^1}/\partial{x^k})$.
-This follows here because of the tensorial character of the local value of energy-momentum.
-The \textit{uniquely determined} spacetime $x'^1$ component of momentum in $A'$ is the integral $\int{R_0^{1'}} \sqrt{-g'}d^4x'$ where $g'$ is the 4-metric determinant in $A'$.
+We designate the resulting structure $^*E_i^k$, \eqnn{Eq3}{ ^*E_i^k=\frac{1}{4{\pi}}\int{R_i^k}\sqrt{-g}d^4x. }